ptsteadman/notebook/stories/feyerabend.md

 # Feyerabend

-Feyerabend's driver slowed the car to a crawl, trying to find her address on the dark street.
+Feyerabend's driver slowed the car to a crawl, trying to find her address in the dark.
 Feyerabend was very conscious of the sounds of the hot vehicle and her own small movements.

 They stopped in front an academic-looking building, set back in a stand of oak trees.
 The driver showed Feyerabend around her new apartment, struggling to